Academics: The Basics

 All first time freshman and students who enter with fewer than 12 hours earned in a college/university after high school must enroll in APSU 1000.
 In this class, students have the opportunity to work in groups with other new students, learn how to navigate the APSU academic system and develop skills that encourage academic success.
 Students must earn at least a C in order to pass the course.

-Withdrawal from the University may require repayment of financial aid, loss of lottery scholarship eligibility and loss of VA benefits.
+Withdrawal from the University may require repayment of financial aid, loss of lottery scholarship eligibility, and/or loss of VA benefits.
 Official withdrawals are completed online in OneStop.
-Active-duty soldiers using GoArmyEd must withdraw from classes through the GoArmyEd portal.

 Academic Status, Probation and Suspension